siersk001/SWEN90006-S2-2023-Assignment1/README.md

 ### Late submission policy

-If you require an extension, please contact Tim ([`najam.nazar@unimelb.edu.au`](mailto:najam.nazar@unimelb.edu.au)) to discuss.
+If you require an extension, please contact Najam ([`najam.nazar@unimelb.edu.au`](mailto:najam.nazar@unimelb.edu.au)) to discuss.
 Having assessments due for other subjects is not a valid reason for an extension.

 By default, everyone is implicitly granted an extension of up to 7 days, but with a penalty of 10% (2 marks) per day that the assignment is submitted late.
 So, if you are falling behind, you may want to consider submitted 1-2 days late if you feel you can do enough to make up the 2-4 marks.